ray-project/ray/doc/source/cluster/kubernetes/k8s-ecosystem/ingress.md

 # Step 5: Check ingress created by Step 4.
 kubectl describe ingress ray-cluster-ingress

-# Step 6: After a few minutes, GKE will allocate an external IP for the ingress.
+# Step 6: After a few minutes, GKE allocates an external IP for the ingress.
 Check it using:
 kubectl get ingress ray-cluster-ingress

 # Example output: